 Throughout management's discussion and analysis of financial condition and results of operations, the terms "incremental" and "organic" are used to explain changes from period to period.
 The term "incremental" is used to highlight the impact acquisitions and divestitures had on the current year results.
 The results of operations for acquisitions are incremental for the first twelve months from the date of acquisition.
 Additionally, the results of operations of divested businesses are removed from the comparable prior year period for purposes of calculating "organic" or "incremental" results.
 The definition of "organic" excludes the effect of foreign currency translation.
 These measures provide a tool for evaluating our ongoing operations from period to period.
 These metrics, however, are not measures of financial performance under accounting principles generally accepted in the United States of America (GAAP) and should not be considered a substitute for measures determined in accordance with GAAP.
 The non-GAAP financial measures that we disclose are organic revenue and organic operating income - defined as revenue and operating income, excluding the impact of foreign currency fluctuations and contributions from acquisitions and divestitures made during the last twelve months.
 When used in the MD&A, we have provided the comparable GAAP measure in the discussion.
-As discussed in footnote 3, during the second quarter we sold our Benshaw and 3D Radar businesses, which had been previously reported within the Defense segment and reclassified the Vessels business, which had been previously reported within our Condensed Consolidated Statements of Earnings.
+As discussed in footnote 3, during the second quarter we sold our Benshaw and 3D Radar businesses, which had been previously reported within the Defense segment and reclassified the Vessels business, which had been previously reported within the Energy segment, as held for sale.
+The results of operations of these businesses are reported as discontinued operations within our Condensed Consolidated Statements of Earnings.
 Prior year amounts have been restated to conform to the current year presentation.